robertkowalski/temperature-stream/README.md

 # temperature-stream

-Temperature from a Raspberry Pi GPIO as a stream
+Temperature from a Raspberry Pi GPIO as a stream.

+Supports `DS18B20` sensors.

 ## Usage